 The Regulations provide that in certain circumstances, as set out in regulations 24(11 & 12) (2017) and 81 (2018), students may become eligible for grants for living costs, including GFDs, during the academic year.
-These are:
+Please see Annex D for a list of the "events" under the Regulations.